- People and Skills

 An individual training and development plan of an employee is developed based on the results of conducted assessment.

-Development and implementation of an assessment system for engineering personnel of Central Maintenance Department was one of the CMS expansion focus areas.
-KPO devised a Guidance on Assessment and 16 competency standards.
+Development and implementation of an assessment system for engineering personnel of Central Maintenance Department, KPC and Chemical Laboratory was one of the CMS expansion focus areas in 2020-2021.
+KPO devised a Guidance on Assessment and 20 competency standards.

 Solution / actions:

-In 2021-2022, competency assessments are scheduled for Industrial Supervisors working at KPC, Chemical Laboratory, Construction Department, Well Operations Department, and engineers of Central Maintenance.
+In 2022-2023, competency assessments are scheduled for Industrial Supervisors working at Construction Department, Well Operations Department, and Field Facilities Modification Department.
 Frequency of assessments is set for at least once in five years, unless otherwise is provided by Company requirements.

 The programme contributes to maintaining the required competency level of operations personnel and will be continued.